This post contains affiliate links and I will earn a commission if you make a purchase. All the products I recommend are ones I actually use.

 - Do NOT use one box of color to dye your whole head of hair.
 No matter what color you choose, you will end up with very flat looking, unnaturally colored hair.
 The reason is, natural hair is all different shades.
 If you are blonde for example, you will have some strands of hair that are very light, almost white, and some strands that are closer to brown.
 The variety in natural hair color adds depth to your hair that you loose when you color all your hair the same color.

 - DO use a cap to apply color.
 Whether you are lightening your hair or going darker, I recommend using a cap so that you achieve that variety of color and depth that natural hair has.
-Revlon’s Forst and Glow is the kit I’ve used for year.
-I typically re-apply every 2 months or so depending on how my roots look.
+I typically get a kit that’s specifically for highlighting that includes a cap and hook.
+I usually reapply every two months or so depending on how my roots look.

 - DO use a hook and cap kit even if you are going darker.
 I’m not sure why they don’t sell prepackaged kits with darker dye that includes a cap, but you can buy a hook and cap kit separately.